PanicStation.org

 Do not do these things

-• Do not add new over-the-counter medicines or supplements without checking first (some increase bleeding risk or interact with anticoagulants).
+• Do not add new over-the-counter medicines or supplements before checking with a clinician or pharmacist.

 What to do now